rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 28. _DIE Vol. 2: Split the Party_, Kieron Gillen and Stephanie Hans
 29. _The Tarot of Leonora Carrington_ (ed.
 Susan Aberth and Tere Arcq)
 30. _Jane Eyre: An Autobiography_, Charlotte Brontë
+31. _The City & The City_, China Miéville

 ## Skimmed / DNF